 The mod completely reworks character heads throughout the game, including all races – even Dremoras and Shivering Isles races.
 New hairstyles, eye textures, and more are included, made to look as in line with Skyrim and The Elder Scrolls Online as possible (unlike the great many anime-ish character overhauls you’ll find).

-As this one’s quite a complex mod, make sure you read all instructions on the Nexus page before installing it.
+As this one’s quite a complex mod, make sure you read all instructions on the Oblivion Nexus page before installing it.

 Midas Magic Spells of Aurum

 Like the Skyrim Midas Magic mod, this add-on attempts to stay relatively lore-friendly and hopefully not too game-breaking.
-For the most powerful spells the mod adds, you’ll even have to undertake short quests to prove you’re worthy.
+For the most potent spells the mod adds, you’ll even have to undertake short quests to prove you’re worthy.

 Check out the mod here.